Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-3-how-images-are-flashed.markdown

 4. The `ubuntu` archive is unpacked to `/` and validated against its signature.
 If you've wondered why all the contents of the archive is in a `system/` sub-directory, this is why: It has to end up in `/system` inside the Recovery  Environment.

 5. The `device` archive is unpacked to `/` and validated against its signature.
 We've looked at this archive in the previous article, and we know that it contains binary blob images (`uboot.img`, `recovery.img` and `boot.img`) besides an Android bit container.
 It will probably be surprising for many that those binary blobs are written to their respective partitions in this step as well!
-So the `unpack` command also includes flashing!
+So the `unpack` command also includes flashing raw images to partitions!

 6. The `custom` archive is unpacked to `/` and validated against its signature.

 7. The `version` archive is unpacked to `/` and validated against its signature.
-I am not sure why this is necessary, as we've seen in the previous article that it only contains two small metadata files.
+This is necessary because the system-image client on the device, which will later care about OTA updates, needs the metadata to know wich image server to download from, which channel to use etc.

 8. The `system` partition is unmounted.